plam1216/500px/README.md

 # 500px

 #### A CRUD application that allows users to create, edit, and delete photo albums.
-A comment section appears for each image inside the photo album allowing users to share their thoughts on photos!
+A comment section appears for each image inside the photo album allowing users to share their thoughts on each photo!

 <img src="./images/site/enter-site.png" alt="enter-site"/>
 <img src="./images/site/my-albums-empty.png" alt=""/>